|The Boldman House Museum|

 Hours of Operation:

-The Boldman House Museum and Garden has a mission: to bring life to the family home of Miss Gladys M. Boldman through restoration, conservation, interpretation, and education.
+The Boldman House Museum and Garden's mission is to bring life to the family home of Miss Gladys M. Boldman through restoration, conservation, interpretation, and education.
 It is listed on the Local, State and National Historic Registers as the Brining/Boldman House.

 History of the Boldman House